Adyen/adyen-commercetools/extension/docs/DevelopmentGuide.md

 - Execute `npm run integration` to run [Integration tests](../test/integration)
 - Execute `npm run e2e` to run [E2e tests](../test/e2e)
 - Execute `npm run lint` to show lint errors in the code.

-### Contribution

-- Please create an issue if it doesn't list under the issues tab on the repository.
-Pull requests should be created with a link to the github issue link.
-- Pull requests should always follow the following naming convention: `[issue-number]-[pr-name]`.
-For example, `12-update-payment-custom-type`.